enkore/with_smaa/README.md

 Current state of work:

-- Works only with applications using OpenGL 3.2 or higher
+- Works only with applications using OpenGL 3.0 or higher
 - No options so far.
+- Very crude support for multilib.
+Assumes 32 bit libraries are always at /usr/lib32/

 ## Installation